 - Take advantage of the Cycle to Work scheme with an increased upper funding limit from £1,000 to £3,000 to help you source a wide range of electric and accessible/adapted bikes.

 - If you’d like to hire a bike, get maintenance help from qualified mechanics and volunteers, borrow tools or get cycling advice, pre-book your appointment at The Bike Hub and make sure you have a great time cycling in Leeds!

 - Get fit by doing good with GoodGym.
 Run, walk or cycle to help community projects and older people in Leeds.
 All abilities are welcome.

-- Free remote Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
-The University’s Quit Smoking coach can give you support, remotely, and can also mail out Nicotine Replacement Treatment or Champix.
+- Free Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
+Find out more about how to get help!

-5K to 10K running programme – Increase your running distance and knowledge and take part in a new challenge with Get Out, Get Active’s first 5K to 10K programme.
+- 5K to 10K running programme – Increase your running distance and knowledge and challenge yourself with Get Out, Get Active’s 5K to 10K programme.
 It will have you running a 10K within 12 weeks.

 - 5 ways to improve your sleep recommended by Lucy Alderman from The Edge.

 - Disabled staff can also access the Business Disability Forum (DBF).
 As well as access to its team of experts, there’s a resource library with guidance, research, blogs and podcasts on a range of topics.